biomejs/biome/website/src/content/blog/biome-v1-7.md

 socialImage: "@/assets/social-logo.png"
 ---

-Today we’re excited to announce the release of _Biome v1.7_!
+Today we’re excited to announce the release of Biome v1.7!

 This new version provides an easy path to migrate from ESLint and Prettier.
 It also introduces experimental machine-readable reports for the formatter and the linter, new linter rules, and many fixes.

-If you’re not familiar with _Biome_ yet, it is a fast formatter and linter for JavaScript, TypeScript, JSX, and JSON that scores [97% compatibility with Prettier](https://console.algora.io/challenges/prettier) and provides [more than 200 linter rules](/linter/rules/).

-Update _Biome_ using the following commands:
+Update Biome using the following commands:

 ```
 npm install --save-dev --save-exact @biomejs/biome@latest
 npx @biomejs/biome migrate
 ```

-## Migrate from _ESLint_ with a single command
+## Migrate from ESLint with a single command

-This release introduces a new command `biome migrate eslint`.
+This release introduces a new subcommand `biome migrate eslint`.
-This command will read your _ESLint_ configurations and attempt to port their settings to Biome.
+This command will read your ESLint configuration and attempt to port their settings to Biome.

-The command handles both the legacy and the flat _ESLint_ configurations.
+The subcommand is able to handle both the legacy and the flat configuration files.
 It supports the `extends` field of the legacy configuration and loads both shared and plugin configurations!
-The command also migrates `.eslintignore`.
+The subcommand also migrates `.eslintignore`.

-Given the following _ESLint_ configuration:
+Given the following ESLint configuration:

 ```json title=".eslintrc.json"
 {